jenkinsci/bridge-method-injector/README.md

 or by introducing a base class that provides a bridge method.

-For adapter methods, the bridge method annotation on the interface does not need to declare the interface, but the bridge method annotation on the interface does.
+For adapter methods, the bridge method annotation on the interface does not need to declare the adapter method, but the bridge method annotation on the implementation does.

 See the Javadoc for more details: